Best Seafood Lunch Near Amber Cove and Maimon

 When the family does want the seafood experience, the best version is one short coastal meal with a clear return, not a "let's see where this road goes" lunch adventure.

-Best comparison point: Maimon seafood vs Puerto Plata city lunch
+Best port crossover branch: Maimon seafood vs Puerto Plata city lunch

 Maimon seafood is better when the traveler wants coastal identity and the Amber Cove geography to work in their favor.
 Puerto Plata city lunch is better when the day is already a city route.
 The mistake is treating them like the same kind of stop.